Super Abstraction, an interview with 1BIT©

 1BIT: Clara, she is a poet.
 Poets do what poets do; they write poetry.
 There are a few poets in this world.
 Poetry is slow, you know; people prefer speed these days.
 But you must go really slow to discover real beauty.

 And N0.1, she is the first artist in the world that doesn’t create art.
 So revolutionary.
 When you meet her, you’ll think; is this art?

 Is she really an artist?

 And she is.

 1BIT: Sometimes she does the dishes, or she makes a banana-shake.
 It’s actually very interesting.
 I mean can you be more contemporary?
 Fresher.
 Really fascinating.

 Bella: That sounds amazing.
 Well, I think we came to the end of this interview.
 Thank you for your time, how can our readers follow you or see more of your work?

 We are also always open for new members to join our Triple-A Society.
-Or you can come to visit my next show: Columbia Works [Le Futur], it wi ll be organized in the fall of 2021 @ Smitty’s Gallery.
+Or you can come to visit my next show: Columbia Works [Le Futur], it will be organized in the winter of 2024 @ Smitty’s Gallery.
 I’ll keep you updated.